PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Related work

-{ \textbf{Video Transformers Computational requirements}.} The quadratic complexity in the number of tokens of transformers is a fundamental limitation for its use in real-time video analysis.
+{ \textbf{Video Transformers computational requirements}.} A limitation of previous works~\cite{peng2022transdarc, pizarro2024drvmon} is the quadratic complexity in the number of tokens of transformers.
+This is a fundamental constraint for the real-world deployment of these models.
 It can be addressed in different ways.
 One is to factorize the attention along the spatial and temporal dimensions~\cite{arnab2021vivit}.
-Another way is to merge similar tokens into new ones~\cite{bolya2023tome} or pruning the less promising tokens in different attention layers ~\cite{liang2022evit, ma2022ppt,chen2023efficient}.
-The visual tokens with less attention to the classification token are removed and grouped into one in EViT~\cite{liang2022evit}, while in PPT~\cite{ma2022ppt} the pruned ones are those with less attention to pose keypoints.
-EVAD~\cite{chen2023efficient} uses attention to the visual tokens on a key-frame to select which ones to keep.
+Another way is to merge similar tokens into new ones~\cite{bolya2023tome} or pruning the less promising tokens as measured by the attention to different objectives ~\cite{liang2022evit, ma2022ppt,chen2023efficient}.
+Our recent technique, PO-GUISE~\cite{pizarro2024poguise}, improves upon these methods by adding the body pose and guiding pruning by the attention to tokens that relate to both the class and body pose tokens.
+Although this method is effective for general human action recognition, it overlooks the role of object interactions, missing critical information, especially at low computational budgets.

-{ \textbf{Our proposal.} We use a multi-task strategy, estimating both human pose heatmaps and action recognition, which differs from the usual and less efficient approach using externally provided landmarks~\cite{ahn2023star,sangwon2023cross,zhang2024pgvt}.
-Moreover, our pose-guided video token selection method is able to keep the accuracy of the baseline model while being able to reduce the computation by 25\% and improve the accuracy by 8\% over the current state-of-the-art transformer in the Drive\&Act dataset (see Table~\ref{tab:driveactsota}).